dev-academy-programme/student-prep/prep-curriculum/core-your-mental-habits.md

 ### Visualise Concepts
 _Credit: VeryWellMind_

-Many people benefit greatly from visualizing the information they study.
+Many people benefit greatly from visualising the information they study.
 Pay attention to the photographs, charts, and other graphics in your textbooks.
 If you don't have visual cues to help, try creating your own.
 Draw charts or figures in the margins of your notes or use highlighters or pens in different colors to group related ideas in your written study materials.
 Sometimes even just making flashcards of various terms you need to remember can help cement information in your mind.

 ### Analogies and Metaphors
 An analogy is simply a comparison between two things.
-Research shows that to liken one thing to another thing, greatly improves a person's understanding and retention.
+Research shows that to liken one thing to another thing greatly improves a person's understanding and retention.

-For example a 'variable' in programming is like a container.
+For example, a 'variable' in programming is like a container.
 And a parameter is like an ingredient.
 You can store different ingredients in containers.

 See: [Using analogies and metaphors to enhance learning - article](https://www.dashe.com/blog/learning/analogies-metaphors-enhance-learning/)